2015 winner Chris Rose and jelly fish. Image (c) Nicola Faulks

 Chris is an established wildlife artist based in the Scottish Borders.
-During the summer of 2015 he has been diving in the North Sea near to his home.
+During the summer of 2015 he went diving in the North Sea near to his home.
 He was keen to witness the wonders beneath the waves first-hand, in particular, the Coquet to St Mary’s stretch along the Northumberland coast.
 This area is rich in marine wildlife - from beautiful nudibranchs (sea slugs to some) and lightbulb sea squirts, to sun stars, diving sea birds, and much more.

 The main focus of Chris' diving has been Coquet to St Mary’s because it's one of the places that the Government is currently considering for designation as a Marine Conservation Zone this year.
 His blog describes a dive there:

 Previous winners of the Undersea Art Award